 Verruca tasmanica Buckeridge, 1983 was recorded as occurring in the Cretaceous of Australasia, but these records are not documented and the only specimens figured appear to be from the Oligocene (Buckeridge, 1983 figs 43, 44).
 Gale (2014b) suggested that V. sauria Buckeridge, 2011, from the Maastrichtian of Canterbury, New Zealand, V. punica Buckeridge and Jagt, in Buckeridge et. al., 2008, from the Danian of Tunisia, and V. digitali Buckeridge, in Buckeridge and Finger (2001) from the Miocene of California, USA, may belong to Priscoverruca, but, in my view, their generic placement remains uncertain.

+Figure 21

 Verruca jagti Gale, 2014b